bertkdowns/thesis/notes/proposal.litreview.md

 Other uses of 3d modelling in chemical digital twins include augmented reality (AR) applications, where plant data from the digital twin can be overlaid onto the physical equipment, limiting the need to manually match between P&ID diagrams and the real items in the factory [@gao2022process].
 Some initial work into automatically merging 2d and 3d digital plant information has been performed, by raising the abstraction level of each and matching the structure [@sierla2020integrating].
 Another anticipated benifit of 3D modelling and AR is interpretability, as simulation results from the digital twin may be easier to understand and put in context of the real world.

 These applications are not as fundamental as modelling the first-principles thermodynamics of a chemical process.
-Thus, 3d modelling can be considered not as high priority as thermodynamic modelling when building a digital twhin of a chemical process.
+Thus, 3d modelling can be considered not as high priority as thermodynamic modelling when building a digital twin of a chemical process.

 ### Control